Adam Fox

-Adam Fox (born February 17, 1998) is an American professional ice hockey defenseman for the New York Rangers of the National Hockey League (NHL).
-Fox was selected by the Calgary Flames, 66th overall, in the 2016 NHL Entry Draft.
+Adam Hunter Fox (born February 17, 1998) is an American professional ice hockey player who is a defenseman and alternate captain for the New York Rangers of the National Hockey League (NHL).
+Fox was selected by the Calgary Flames, 66th overall, in the 2016 NHL entry draft.
 In 2021, Fox won the James Norris Memorial Trophy as the NHL's best defenseman, joining Bobby Orr as the only two players in NHL history to win the award before their third NHL season.

 He played two seasons in the U.S. National Team Development Program, and finished with the record for the most assists in a single season (in 2015–16) and the most assists in a career (in 2014–16).
 He played collegiate ice hockey for Harvard University, leading all NCAA defensemen in the nation in assists and points in his freshman season, and leading all defensemen in the country in points per game and assists in his junior season.
 In June 2018, Calgary traded Fox's NHL rights to the Carolina Hurricanes, who traded them to the New York Rangers in April 2019.
 He left college a year early and made his NHL debut for the Rangers in 2019.
 In his rookie season, he tied for second among all NHL rookie defensemen in goals and was third in assists and points.

 Early life

-Fox was born in Jericho, New York, to parents Bruce and Tammy Fox and raised in the Jewish faith.
+Fox was born in Jericho, New York, to parents Bruce and Tammy Fox and is Jewish.
 His father was a New York Rangers season ticket holder.
 He has an older brother, Andrew, who is an investment banker.
 His nickname is "Foxy".
 He attended Jericho High School, and then Pioneer High School in Ann Arbor, Michigan, where he played hockey, soccer, and lacrosse.

 Playing career

 Early career

 Fox grew up playing for the Long Island Gulls of the Atlantic Youth Hockey League.

 He played two seasons (2014–16) in the U.S. National Team Development Program (USNTDP) in Plymouth, Michigan.
 During his final season in the program, he led all under-18 defensemen in goals, assists, and points.
 He finished his career with the record for the most assists in a single-season (59; in 2015–16), the most assists in a career (86; in 2014–2016), and the third-most points by a defenseman in USNTDP history.

 He was named the 2016 IIHF World U18 Championships Best Defenseman, to the 2016 U18 World Hockey Championships Media All-Star Team, and won a bronze medal at the 2016 Championships.

-Leading up to the 2016 NHL Entry Draft, Fox was ranked 50th for North American Skaters in the final ranking by the NHL Central Scouting Bureau.
+Leading up to the 2016 NHL entry draft, Fox was ranked 50th for North American Skaters in the final ranking by the NHL Central Scouting Bureau.
 He was drafted 66th overall by the Calgary Flames.